-The key to this application is that it provides regular updates of miles traveled to the policy and operations agency for enforcement purposes.
-The Smartphone measures miles traveled whenever the device is turned on and in the subject vehicle.
+The key to this application is that it provides regular updates of miles traveled to the policy and operations entity for enforcement purposes.
+The smartphone measures miles traveled whenever the device is turned on and in the subject vehicle.
 The device knows it is in the subject vehicle through "Bluetooth pairing" - having the device connect to the vehicle with a wireless Bluetooth connection, the same connection that is used to couple phones with hands-free speakerphones in vehicles.
 This works because the vehicle has a consistent Bluetooth address.
 The system would work like this:

 - The Principal installs the application on his or her smartphone. - The Principal sets up an account by providing the requested information either on the phone or on-line from a web site. - The Principal then pairs the device with the vehicle's Bluetooth network in the manner described in the vehicle owner's manual.
 After this, the device will automatically couple with the vehicle whenever it is turned on and in the vehicle. - When the vehicle moves, the application computes distance traveled from internal smartphone electronics.
-It provides regular updates on miles traveled to the policy and operations agency over the smartphone's cellular connection.
+It provides regular updates on miles traveled to the policy and operations entity over the smartphone's cellular connection. - Principals will not always have their smartphone with them when they drive.
+Alternatively, the phone may be out of battery power, or simply turned off. - To cover miles traveled when the phone is not in the vehicle or turned on but the vehicle is being driven, Principals must provide regular photos of their odometers, taken by the application itself. - An initial odometer image is required at sign-up. - Then, odometer images are required at whatever frequency the State chooses monthly, quarterly, biannually, or yearly. - The application would allow multiple vehicles to be supported by one phone, and the same vehicle to be supported by multiple phones, to maximize convenience for the user. - The application will only charge the Principal when driving in the car-it recognizes the car by the Bluetooth MAC address.

-- Principals will not always have their smartphone with them when they drive.
-Alternatively, the phone may be out of battery power, or simply turned off. - To cover miles traveled when the phone is not in the vehicle or turned on but the vehicle is being driven, Principals must provide regular photos of their odometers, taken by the application itself. - An initial odometer image is required at sign-up. - Then, odometer images are required at whatever frequency the State chooses monthly, quarterly, biannually, or yearly. - The State can invoice for mileage, and proceed in all other respects, similarly to Method B. - The smartphone application can also be used with Method C. In this case: - The smartphone would use GPS location data to determine the location in which the vehicle is located. - The Principal could enable or disable the use of location data via the smartphone application. - The Principal would only receive credit for driving out of state or on private lands so long as the phone is turned on and in the vehicle and use of location data is enabled. - Fuel tax refunds would always be computed using EPA fuel economy ratings with the Smartphone application, as it does not have access to any engine data from the vehicle.
+- If two people with the car programmed onto their phones are in are in the car, the duplicate mileage can be removed by post-processing if the accounts are linked. - Several image security features would be included in the application: - Pictures must be taken in real time, like images of checks for bank deposit via mobile application. - Pictures are only possible with an active Bluetooth link to the vehicle, - An initial picture of the vehicle illustrating its make/model will also be required. - Further image verification by software may also be desirable. - The State can invoice for mileage, and proceed in all other respects, similarly to Method B. - The smartphone application can also be used with Method C. In this case: - The smartphone would use GPS location data to determine the location in which the vehicle is located. - The Principal could enable or disable the use of location data via the smartphone application. - The Principal would only receive credit for driving out of state or on private lands so long as the phone is turned on and in the vehicle and use of location data is enabled. - Fuel tax credits would always be computed using EPA fuel economy ratings, as the smartphone application does not have access to any engine data from the vehicle.